In this article:

 - Alternatively, consider stinging nettle supplements.

-Note: Consult your doctor before using this remedy, as it may react with your medications.
+Note: Consult your doctor before using this remedy, as it may interact with your medications.
 Refrain from giving stinging nettle to pregnant women and young children.

 Directions: Probiotics are available in various forms, including natural sources such as yogurt, that can help boost the immune system.